mossy2100/ecmascript/base4and32literals.md

 #### base32hex

-This system is compatible with hexadecimal, using the digits 0-9 and the first 22 letters of the alphabet, thus excluding W, X, Y, and Z. However, the potential exists for confusion between the digits 0 and 1, and the letters O, I, and L.
+This system is compatible with hexadecimal, using the digits 0-9 and the first 22 letters of the alphabet, thus excluding W, X, Y, and Z. However, the potential remains for confusion between the digits 0 and 1, and the letters O, I, and L.

 See: G. Klyne and L. Masinter, RFC 2938, Network Working Group, September 2000